emqx/emqx-docs/en_US/rule/rule-example.md

 - `Selected Data` listed the fields that selected by the SQL.All available fields will be listed here, as we used `select *`.
-- `Envs` is the environment varibles that can be used internally in the action.
+- `Envs` is the environment variables that can be used internally in the action.
 - `Action Init Params` is the params we passed to the action.